CrayLabs/SmartSim/doc/api/controller.rst

 .. code-block:: toml

    [execute]
-   nodes = 5        # All targets run with 5 nodes
+   nodes = 5        # All ensembles run with 5 nodes

-2) On the target level under the target's table
+2) On the ensemble level under the ensemble's table

 .. code-block:: toml

     [execute]
-       [execute.some_target]
+       [execute.some_ensemble]
        run_args = "-np 6"

 3) in the initialization of the Controller class